protesilaos/my-website/_interpretations/2022-08-20-memphis-between.md

 - [The Sweet Paradox](https://protesilaos.com/interpretations/2022-07-01-memphis-sweet-paradox/)

-For the present entry, I want to comment on the profound words of _Between_ (Ανάμεσα), all while introducing you another wonderful song from this exceptionally talented band:
+For the present entry, I want to comment on the profound words of _Between_ (Ανάμεσα), all while introducing you to another wonderful song from this exceptionally talented band:
 <https://www.youtube.com/watch?v=5cSDDhv_OVI> (also check their bandcamp
 page for their entire discography: <https://m3mf1s.bandcamp.com/music>).